We’re growing, slightly

-We initially need one, and then maybe a second, WordPress Engineer to join our friendly support & development team.
-We’re a “Remote-First” organisation, much in the style of Automattic or Basecamp (aka 37 Signals) and our WordPress team is spread across the UK, Europe and further afield.
+We initially need one very experienced WordPress Engineer to join our friendly support & development team.
+We’re a “Remote-First” organisation, much in the style of Automattic or Basecamp (aka 37 Signals) and our WordPress team is spread across the UK, Europe, North America and further afield.

-We operate entirely in the cloud, using Zendesk, Slack, Basecamp 3, Gmail, Toggl and Skype to glue both team and clients together.
-We pay the very best rates in the market, as we demand the best WordPressers for a very select client base.
+We operate entirely in the cloud, using Zendesk, Slack, Basecamp, Toggl and Skype to glue both team and clients together.
+We strive to pay the very best rates in the market, as we demand the best WordPressers for a very select client base.

-We purposely limit our client base (less than 30) and very tightly manage growth to ensure we continue to provide the highest-rated WordPress support and development service in the UK (independently audited).
+We purposely limit our client base (less than 25) and very tightly manage growth to ensure we continue to provide the highest-rated WordPress support and development service in the UK.
+We’re independently rated as one of the top 5% support organisations in the world.

-We operate a “no-expense spared, no-quibble” policy with freelancer, settling invoices in under 14 days (usually 7) and providing whatever tools and services they need.
+We operate a “no-expense spared, no-quibble” policy with freelancers, settling invoices in a week and providing whatever tools and services needed.
 We understand our strength comes from our people and we treat them exceptionally well – and expect the same respect in return.

 - 5 years plus coding experience.
 Front and back-end using current best practices and standards.